Brotzka/laravel-dotenv-editor/README.md

 # Edit your Laravel .env file

-This package offers you a possibility to edit your .env dinamically.
+This package offers you a possibility to edit your .env dinamically, for example out of a controller.

 Right now, the package offers the following functionalities:
  - Change values from your .env